-6.1 The following sections of this document provide the Delivery Strategy for achieving Trafford's Core Strategy Vision and Objectives.
+The following sections of this document provide the Delivery Strategy for achieving Trafford's Core Strategy Vision and Objectives.
 This is made up of both of the Strategic Locations and the Core Policies and through these the Council has identified, where practicable, when, where and by whom the actions will take place.
 Each policy contains an implementation section setting out the implementation mechanisms, delivery agents, timescales, and funding opportunities.
 In respect of the Strategic Locations, this information is specifically linked to the delivery of the Development Requirements set out in the Location policies.
-Further information on the delivery of the Core Strategy can be found in the Local Infrastructure Plan, which is published as a living document alongside this consultation document.
+Further information on the delivery of the Core Strategy can be found in the Local Infrastructure Plan, which the Council has produced as a living document.